 Allowing the project to incorporate outdoor eating areas above the ground floor will not be materially detrimental to the public welfare, or injurious to the property or improvements in the same zone or vicinity in which the property is located.
 The use is compatible with the surrounding regional commercial uses and complements the City's vision of Hollywood as a thriving entertainment district.
 The project's unique architectural features, including outdoor dining areas with scenic overlooks and landscaped, pedestrian-friendly open space, will benefit the public welfare by creating an interesting mixed-used development that will enhance Hollywood's image as an entertainment destination and a desirable place to live and work.
-The LAMC's restriction on aboveground outdoor dining is no longer in keeping with the City's vision for Hollywood, nor does the restriction encourage the advancement of Hollywood as a nationallyrecognized dining and entertainment area.
+The LAMC's restriction on above-ground outdoor dining is no longer in keeping with the City's vision for Hollywood, nor does the restriction encourage the advancement of Hollywood as a nationally-recognized dining and entertainment area.
 Further, the general intent of the regulation, to regulate noise, would still be accommodated by the project.
 The above the ground floor dining establishments do not create significant noise impacts as demonstrated in the project's environmental impact report.
-A variance to allow above-ground dining will advance the City's plan by significantly increasing the project area's open space, walkability, and unique views of Los Angeles.
-The project's facilities, including those above-ground, will attract world-class restaurants and cafes that will benefit project residents, the general public, and tourists alike.
+A variance to allow above-ground dining will

 Allowing the applicant to provide sports club parking at the same rate as general commercial use parking will not be materially detrimental to the public welfare or injurious to the property or improvements in the vicinity.
 Departing from a rigid application of the technical requirement will not adversely impact surrounding properties or improvements because parking will be required for the sports club in a manner consistent with several exceptions in the code which reflect incentives for mixed-use developments and those which are located in close proximity to public transit.
-Because the project will provide amenities and uses that would encourage residents to use onsiste, the variance will not be materially detrimental or injurious to other property or improvements elsewhere.
+Because the project will provide amenities and uses that would encourage residents to use onsite, the variance will not be materially detrimental or injurious to other property or improvements elsewhere.